We gather on Facebook, YouTube & Zoom.

 college students.
 The Exercising Your Faith group combines a review of our personal lives

 and yoga.
 Everyone in the church is part of someone's prayers and concern during this time of crisis.

 St. Luke volunteers and donors assist local, national, and international ministries.
 On a regular

 basis, St. Luke members provide food and clothing to area residents in need.
 Recently, some of our

 members have traveled to Puerto Rico to help residents recover from Hurricane Maria.

-“Why Does God Allow Suffering?”
-“What Are You Hungry For?,” and “Living in a New Reality”.
+been “Why Does God Allow Suffering?”
+“Turning 21,” and “Living in a New Reality”.

 on this web site.